ISISComputingGroup/ibex_developers_manual/DAE-Trouble-Shooting.md

 ### Error pop up: `*** ICP failed to start - your DAE may be switched OFF or is missing cards ***`
 The DAE unit may be switched off.
 This is particularly likely during shut down.
 Change the DAE into simulation mode as described above.

+If the DAE is on then it is likely that it has been power cycled.
+Two possible ways to fix it are:

+1) Restarting the DAE rack server

+1) Via NI MAX, using the following steps:
+    a) Connect to the DAE rack server via Remote Desktop from the NDX machine (the machine should be listed in the Remote Desktop dialog)
+    b) Run NI MAX on the DAE rack server
+    c) Under Software->NI-VISA X.X.X,  select VISA Server and click "Stop server now"
+    d) Under "Devices and Interfaces", select "VXI System" and click "Run the VXI Resources Manager.
+    e) Finally, repeat b) but click "Start server now"

 ### Blocks not being added to Nexus file
 This should not occur but has when a database was missing our extra column in the archive.
 If the sample table in the archive is missing a sample_id, run the following.
 Note that it can take a while on a database with a large number of rows in that table.
 ``` "c:\programs files\wherever...\Mysql.exe" -u root -p  --execute="ALTER TABLE sample ADD COLUMN sample_id BIGINT UNSIGNED NOT NULL PRIMARY KEY AUTO_INCREMENT COMMENT 'Sample id'" archive```